Ryan Willis: How a Positive Attitude — And DRS — Helped This Ability Works Winner Reach His Employment Goals

 Are you ready to reach your employment goals?
 We can help!
 Connect with DRS today.

-Ryan Willis was selected as an Ability Works Award Winner in 2023.
-The annual Ability Works Awards honor one outstanding consumer from each of the agency’s six districts, coinciding each October with National Disability Employment Awareness Month.
+Ryan Willis was selected as an Ability Works Award Winner, an annual awards program honoring one outstanding consumer from each of the agency’s six districts, coinciding each October with National Disability Employment Awareness Month.